Isometric embeddings of half-cube graphs in half-spin Grassmannians: Basic definitions and constructions

 \subsection{Polar spaces}

-Following F. Buekenhout and E. E. Shult \cite{BS}, we define a {\it polar space} as a partial linear space $\Pi=(P,{\mathcal L})$ satisfying the following axioms: \begin{enumerate} \item[$\bullet$] every line contains at least three points, \item[$\bullet$] there is no point collinear with all points, \item[$\bullet$] if $p\in P$ and $L\in {\mathcal L}$ then $p$ is collinear with one or all points of the line $L$, \item[$\bullet$] any flag formed by singular subspaces is finite. \end{enumerate} If our polar space $\Pi$ contains a singular subspace whose dimension is not less than $2$ then all maximal singular subspaces of $\Pi$ are projective spaces of the same dimension $n\ge 2$ and the number $n+1$ is called the {\it rank} of $\Pi$.
+By \cite{BuekenhoutCohen-book,Pankov1,Shult-book,Ueberberg}, a {\it polar space} is a partial linear space $\Pi=(P,{\mathcal L})$ satisfying the following axioms: \begin{enumerate} \item[$\bullet$] every line contains at least three points, \item[$\bullet$] there is no point collinear to all points, \item[$\bullet$] if $p\in P$ and $L\in {\mathcal L}$ then $p$ is collinear to one or all points of the line $L$, \item[$\bullet$] any flag formed by singular subspaces is finite. \end{enumerate} If our polar space contains a singular subspace whose dimension is not less than $2$ then all maximal singular subspaces of $\Pi$ are projective spaces of the same dimension $n\ge 2$ and the number $n+1$ is called the {\it rank} of $\Pi$.